jessetvogel/abstract-nonsense/ideas.md

 - ~~`f : X -> S; g : Y -> S; Z = FiberProduct(f, g) ` ??? **Very problematic!** What even is its type?
 Because it comes with projection maps etc.~~

+- Can add reference to diagram after objects are created already?
+Or just provide references on creation of diagram?
+That would also prevent loops!